Galway Yoga Festival, September 9th 2018

-Nourish your mind, body and soul with a host of different styles and types of yoga from the absolute beginners to advanced, to deeply spiritual, to mindfulness and meditation.
-From an evening of embodiment and movement medicine to breathing techniques.
+Nourish your mind, body and soul with a host of different kinds of yoga from the absolute beginners to advanced, to deeply spiritual, to mindfulness and meditation.
+From embodiment and movement to breathing techniques.
 From wild and free to calm and content and back again.
 In a location surrounded by the beautiful trees and nature of Barna woods, with massage & holistic therapy available on site.
 This is not a festival to be missed.
 We are bringing together a bunch of absolutely amazing teachers to share their knowledge and wisdom for this one day festival.
 There will be a variety of yoga styles coming from traditions based in the North & South of India.
-Including Hatha yoga, Ashtanga, Flow, Gentle, Partner, Kundalini, Gong Baths, Ayurveda, Mindfulness & neuro-plasticity, meditation, chanting & much more.
-Some of the teachers include Paul & Katrina Hardiman from “An Seomra Yoga” (Galway), Colin Callinan teaching Ashtanga & meditation, Linda Marting teaching Kundalini, Aisling Reidy from “Optimum Health” bringing an awareness of mindfulness and psychotherapy to the practice and much more.
-Extras include a funky dance workshop, gong baths, Ayurveda and more.
+Including Hatha Yoga, Ashtanga, Iyengar, Satyananda, Partner, Kundalini, Gong Baths, Ayurveda, Mindfulness & neuro-plasticity, meditation, Secret garden teas and cakes & much more.
+All of the teachers are highly trained and experienced and bring a depth of knowledge and awareness into their practice.

-Knocknacarra Community centre and park is in a beautiful location in West Galway City beside the stunning Barna Woods, giving you a sense of being away from it all, immersed in nature.
+Knocknacarra Community centre and park is in a beautiful location in West Galway City beside the stunning Barna Woods, creating a sense of being away from it all, immersed in nature.
 There are huge & beautiful trees, expansive green areas and an all encompassing sense of being in nature.
-This retreat is a fantastic getaway to relax the mind, awaken the heart, restore and rejuvenate the body.
+This one day retreat is a fantastic getaway to relax the mind, awaken the heart, restore and rejuvenate the body.

-Due to the weather, we will have many of the workshops inside.
-However, if we can some of the classes will be held in the park and everyone is free to have a walk or sit and meditate in the woods or park at any time before, during or after the festival.
+Due to weather considerations, we will have the workshops inside.
+However, everyone is free to have a walk or sit and meditate in the woods or park at any time before, during or after the festival.

 Secret Garden Cafe: Are here to tantalise your tastebuds and fill you with delicious cakes and energy balls.
 Mara is also doing her special Tea ceremonies for those who would like to book in advance.